 Approximately 17,000 new hepatitis C cases are reported in the U.S. each year.
-Among them, around 75% of them are not aware of their infection.
-Hepatitis C is a liver infection caused in your body by the Hepatitis C virus.
+Among them, around 75% of individuals are not aware of their infection.
+Hepatitis C is a liver infection caused in your body by the hepatitis C virus.
 If you don’t test and treat it on time, it leads to serious health issues like liver damage, cirrhosis, and liver cancer.
-So, if you’re looking for hepatitis C testing in Chickasha, OK, visit Equality Health Group.
+If you’re looking for hepatitis C testing in Chickasha, OK, visit Equality Health.
 Here, we provide tests for antibodies and tests for nucleic acid (NAT), starting from pre-test counseling to post-test counseling and support.
 Contact us today to get hepatitis C testing services or book an appointment.

 Understanding Hep C Testing

 Hepatitis C has a higher cure percentage when it’s tested and treated early.
-So, visit our clinic today and get tested.
-And if you get a positive result, we can start your hepatitis C treatment in Chickasha instantly.
+Visit our clinic today and get tested if you suspect you may have hep C. If you get a positive result, we can start your hepatitis C treatment in Chickasha instantly.
+Here are some of the benefits of getting a hepatitis C test:

 - Protect your loved ones: A hepatitis C test will let you know your status.
-If you test positive, start your treatment at our clinic to keep your friends and family safe.
+If you test positive, start your treatment at our clinic to keep others safe.

-- Detect hepatitis C even without symptoms: You’ll get only mild symptoms as this disease is asymptomatic.
-So, we’d suggest you do hepatitis C testing if you are involved in any sort of risky activity.
+- Detect hepatitis C even without symptoms: You’ll get only mild symptoms, as this disease is asymptomatic.
+We’d suggest you do hepatitis C testing if you are involved in activities that raise the risk of hepatitis C.

-- Prevents liver cancer: If you don’t treat your hepatitis C on time, it leads to liver cancer.
-To start your treatment, you should first know your health status through tests.
+- Prevents liver cancer: If you don’t treat hepatitis C on time, it can lead to liver cancer.
+To start your treatment, you should first know your health status through testing.

 - Suppress the virus or cure it completely: The earlier you do your test, the better.
-This way, you’ll be able to cure your disease completely by taking antiviral medication, as we suggest.
+This way, you’ll be able to cure the disease completely by taking antiviral medications.

 - Helps you know your hepatitis C status: You can’t know your hepatitis C status any other way.
-You should do a hepatitis C test to know your status.
-You can follow up on your preventive measures if you test negative.
-But if you test positive, you should start your treatment.
+Therefore, you should do a hepatitis C test to know your status.
+You can then follow up with preventive measures if you test negative.
+And if you test positive, you should start your treatment.

-Our Hepatitis C Testing Services in Chickasha, OK, Include
+Our Hepatitis C Testing Services in Chickasha, OK

 If you have any symptoms or you’re in doubt, it’s a good decision to test your hepatitis C status.
 It will help you know whether you’ve been infected or not.
 If you test positive, you can start early treatment and protect yourself from severe health issues like liver damage, cirrhosis, and liver cancer.
-Our clinic tests your hepatitis C status through these two methods, which are:
+Our clinic tests your hepatitis C status through the following two methods.

 1. Antibody Tests